PFRDA revamps NPS exit and withdrawal rules, allows subscribers to stay invested until 85

 For subscribers, the notification states that at least 40% of their accumulated pension wealth must be used to purchase an annuity upon retirement

-The Pension Fund Regulatory and Development Authority (PFRDA) has announced extensive changes to the rules governing exits and withdrawals under the National Pension System (NPS), providing subscribers with greater flexibility in how and when they can access their retirement savings, according to the notification published in the Gazette of India on December 12, 2025.
+The Pension Fund Regulatory and Development Authority (PFRDA) has announced extensive changes to the rules governing exits and withdrawals under the National Pension System (NPS), providing subscribers with greater flexibility in how and when they can access their retirement savings, according to the notification issued on December 16, 2025.

 According to the notification, the new rules — the PFRDA (Exits and Withdrawals under the National Pension System) (Amendment) Regulations, 2025 — take effect immediately upon publication and replace several key provisions of the 2015 regulations.